-The villain of the tale, who Tula actually spends very little time with, was charismatic and creepy.
-Take this interaction between them: “He had his hand on my shoulder in a way that he had a million times before.
+The villain of the tale was charismatic and creepy.
+Take this description: “He had his hand on my shoulder in a way that he had a million times before.
 Only before it was comforting, encouraging, affectionate.
 Now it was menacing.
 He was looking at me and his face was smiling.
 To anyone looking from afar, he seemed to be pleased with me, but it was just a mask.
 His attitude shifted from concerned leader to unknowable monster.” pg 4

 This book in three lines: “In the end, good must win over evil.
 The trouble is trying to figure out which is which.
-Sometimes they look so much alike,” I said.” pg 204
+Sometimes they look so much alike.” pg 204

-Thank you to Roaring Brook Press for sending an advance reader copy of this book to my library for review purposes.
+Thank you to Roaring Brook Press for sending an advance reader copy of this book.
 And, thank you for reading!